Bayesian experimental design without posterior calculations: an adversarial approach: Introduction

 \cite{Foster:2020} and \cite{Kleinegesse:2020} propose jointly optimising a design and some tuning parameters defining a lower bound on the expected Shannon information gain utility (this utility is discussed in Section \ref{sec:utilities}).
 This can be framed as a single optimisation problem, allowing for easy implementation using stochastic gradient or Bayesian optimisation methods.
 Producing a tight lower bound is equivalent to, or closely related to, being able to perform exact Bayesian inference for the optimal design.

 \cite{Overstall:2017} propose an alternative coordinate ascent approach which loops over the components of the design, updating each in turn.
-To perform an update, designs are selected from the one dimensional search space (in which the current component only is updated) and Monte Carlo estimates of expected utility calculated.
+To perform an update, designs are selected from the one dimensional search space (in which only the current component is updated) and Monte Carlo estimates of expected utility calculated.
 A Gaussian process is fitted to the expected utility estimates and used to propose an improved value for the design component under consideration.
 This is accepted or rejected based on a Bayesian test of whether it improves expected utility, using a large number of simulations under the current and proposed designs.

 Many other algorithms have been proposed for Bayesian experimental design.
-An influential method of \cite{Muller:1999} performs optimal design using Markov Chain Monte Carlo. \citealp{Amzal:2006} and \citealp{Kuck:2006} extend this approach to use sequential Monte Carlo.
-In other approaches \cite{Ryan:2014} look at high dimensional designs with a low dimensional parametric form, \cite{Price:2018} use evolutionary algorithms, and \cite{Gillespie:2019} perform a sophisticated search on a discrete grid of designs.
+An influential method of \cite{Muller:1999} performs optimal design using Markov chain Monte Carlo. \citealp{Amzal:2006} and \citealp{Kuck:2006} extend this approach to use sequential Monte Carlo.
+In other approaches, \cite{Ryan:2014} look at high dimensional designs with a low dimensional parametric form, \cite{Price:2018} use evolutionary algorithms, and \cite{Gillespie:2019} search a discrete grid of designs.